soc/soc.me/_languages/fields-methods-properties-pick-two.md

 3. Reference syntax

-    Specific syntax could be introduced to create references from methods:
+    Special syntax could be introduced to create references from methods:
     ```
     fun bar(f: () => String) = ...
     bar(person::firstName)
     ```
-    This approach is especially interesting if the language has other program elements for which a "reference" syntax could also be beneficial and could replace special constructs like Java's `String.class` or C#'s `typeof(String)`.
+    This approach is especially interesting if the language has other program elements for which a "reference" syntax could also be beneficial, as it could replace special constructs like Java's `String.class` or C#'s `typeof(String)`.

 #### Coda